Updated October 30, 2023

 You're not trying to remove all the original concrete sealer.
 You just want to remove the dirt, tree pollen, mold & mildew and debris from the surface.

 If you feel like you still have some dirty areas after using the surface cleaner and you need to scrub the surface, you can use a stiff bristle broom and Dawn dish detergent or Simple Green mixed with water in a 5 gallon bucket.

-When you're done cleaning and washing the concrete it's very important you let it dry out.
+IMPORTANT: When you're done cleaning and washing the concrete, it's very important to let it dry out.
 Wait at least 24 hours, 48 would be better.
 Even though the concrete looks dry on the surface, there's still a lot of moisture internally.